open-sudo/rosa-idp/README.md

 ```shell
 aws cloudformation list-stacks | head -40
 ```
-Log into the <a href="https://aws.amazon.com/cloudformation">cloudformation console</a> and explore the 4 tasks that where created.
+Log into the <a href="https://aws.amazon.com/cloudformation">cloudformation console</a> and explore the last 4 stacks that where created.
+Also review resources that were created by the stacks: roles, credentials, policies, etc.

 ### Cloudwatch Logs